azainab/androidTFDetect/README.md

 You need gradle to import git projects in android.
 Install gradle, using homebrew in mac.
 You can first use git init and and git pull to get the repository (https://github.com/tensorflow/tensorflow.git [3]) in a folder and then import the android project.

-Go to the project folder in terminl and
+Go to the project folder in terminal and

 $ bazel build -c opt //tensorflow/contrib/android:libtensorflow_inference.so \
    --crosstool_top=//external:android/crosstool \